-But when the smoke clears the script begins to lose focus, as what seems like every single character in the trilogy so far (bar one slimy riddler) comes crawling out of the stonework.
+But when the smoke clears, the script begins to lose focus, as what seems like every single character in the trilogy (bar one slimy riddler) comes crawling out for a cameo.
 While Thorin (Richard Armitage) indulges his lust for gold to the frustration of bowman Bard (Luke Evans) and elf-king Thranduil (Lee Pace), Gandalf recruits a few old pals to assist in his escape from the dungeons of Dul Guldur.
-In the confusion, poor Bilbo feels more like a supporting character, surrendering screen time to feeble distractions like snivelling lake-man Alfrid (Ryan Gage), so pantomime in his villainy that he’s reduced to dragging up for a cheap laugh.
-And that’s before Billy Connolly turns up riding a pig…
+In the confusion, poor Bilbo feels more like a supporting character in his own titular story, surrendering screen time to such feeble distractions as Billy Connolly riding a pig.

 Luckily, Jackson’s singular talent for massive-scale mayhem hasn’t deserted him, and the hour-long smackdown that crowns the film gives him ample opportunities to indulge it.
-With what feels like a lot more than five armies on the go – we counted elves, dwarves, men, orcs, trolls, goblins, eagles, evil bats and bizarre ‘Dune’-like earthworms – it’s one of the grandest sequences Jackson has ever shot.
-And if there’s a hint that his imagination is, if possible, even bigger than his special-effects budget – some of the busier panoramic shots are a bit murky – that’s perhaps inevitable when you’re working on a bigger canvas than any other director has even attempted.
-There are flaws in this final film, but as Jackson's six-film Middle Earth series finally comes to a close, it's also a fitting tribute to his dedication and ambition.
+With what feels like a lot more than five armies on the march—we counted elves, dwarves, men, orcs, trolls, goblins, eagles, evil bats and bizarre Dune-like earthworms—it’s one of the grandest sequences Jackson has ever shot.
+And if there’s sometime a hint that his imagination is even bigger than his special-effects budget (some of the busier panoramic shots are a bit murky), that’s perhaps inevitable when you’re working on a bigger canvas than any other director has attempted.
+There are flaws in this final chapter, for sure, but as Jackson's six-film Middle-earth series comes to a close, it's a fitting tribute to his dedication and ambition.

 Cast and crew